Aarwyn-Solutions/sylvan_bastion_defence/README.md

 Auto battler powered with Dojo engine 🎇🏹🛡🗡⚔🌟

 In The Defence of Sylvan Bastions, you can lead a team of three heroes ⚔ to protect the realm of the wood elves from various dangers.
-You can customize your team by choosing from different hero classes and find the best combination for your strategy.
-You can then challenge different dungeons, where you will face enemies in an autobattle mode.
+You can customize your team by choosing from different hero classes and find the best combination ⭐ for your strategy.
+You can then challenge different dungeons 🌇, where you will face enemies in an autobattle mode 🏹.
 You don't have to control your heroes manually.
-The game takes place in the Wood Elves Valley, a beautiful and mysterious land where you can discover the secrets and stories of the wood elves and their foes.
+The game takes place in the Wood Elves Valley 🧝‍♂️, a beautiful and mysterious land where you can discover the secrets and stories of the wood elves and their foes.

 ## How to start game
 Terminal 1 - Katana: